TrinityChristiana/py-dj-flowershop/directions/file_structure/templates/bouquets.md

     - Template: [bouquets_list.html]()
     - Template for List of Bouquets page
     - Has link to add bouquet
+    - Each Boquet has a link to their details page
     - Takes in list of Bouquet Models

 ## Bouquets Details